Exploiting Exogenous Structure for Sample-Efficient Reinforcement Learning: Learning with Unobserved Exogenous States

-Of interest to us in this section is the fact that there exists many Exo-MDPs for which $r \ll d$.
-In ~\Cref{sec:vaccine} we illustrate this type of rank reduction in the context of a simple infection model.
+In this subsection, we continue to study the setting in which the exogenous states are unobserved and complement our minimax lower bound with a matching upper bound.
+Leveraging the linear mixture representation developed in \cref{sec:effective_dimension}, we adapt the \HFUCRL algorithm to the Exo-MDP structure~\citep{zhou2022computationally}.
+Since the feature vectors associated with the exogenous process lie in an $r$-dimensional subspace, we run a \emph{rank-reduced} version of the algorithm that restricts exploration to this effective subspace.
+This yields a regret guarantee of $\tilde{O}(H r \sqrt{K})$, matching our lower bound up to logarithmic factors.
+Thus, we show the effective dimension $r$ fully characterizes the statistical complexity of learning in Exo-MDPs when the exogenous state is unobserved.

 Recall that the feature vectors~\eqref{EqnKeyFeature} arose as part of establishing the connection between Exo-MDPs and linear mixture MDPs in~\Cref{lem:linear_mixture_reduction}.
-This connection is a key enabler: it allows us to leverage algorithms developed for linear mixture MDPs~\citep{pmlr-v119-ayoub20a,zhou2021nearly}.
-While other connections are possible, here we adopt the \UV algorithm~\citep{zhou2021nearly} to our setting.\footnote{To the best of our knowledge, the \UV has the best known guarantees.}
+This connection is a key enabler since it allows us to leverage algorithms developed for linear mixture MDPs~\citep{pmlr-v119-ayoub20a,zhou2021nearly}.
+While other connections are possible, here we adopt the \HFUCRL algorithm~\citep{zhou2022computationally} to our setting.
+In \cref{thm:linear_mixture_mdp_low_rank_non_homogeneous} we adapt the \UCRL algorithm from \citet{zhou2021nearly} to show an $\tilde{O}(H^{3/2} r \sqrt{K})$ algorithm for non-homogeneous Exo-MDPs.

-\textbf{Details of the \UCRL algorithm.} At a high level, the \UCRL algorithm is an optimistic model-based method that repeatedly performs the following sequence of estimations.
-For each episode, it first uses weighted ridge regression to learn the underlying parameter $\theta$ (in an Exo-MDP, the unknown distribution $\pvecxi$) based on past trajectories.
-It then constructs an ellipsoid confidence set in the parameter space centered around the estimated parameter according to a Bernstein-type self-normalized concentration inequality which, with high probability, contains the true parameter.
-Using the confidence set, the algorithm then constructs an optimistic estimate of the action-value function by solving the Bellman equations.
-Solving for the estimated action-value function gives the estimated policy.
+\paragraph{Details of the \HFUCRL algorithm.} We apply the \HFUCRL algorithm to Exo-MDPs through the linear mixture representation introduced in \cref{sec:equivalence_classes}.
+At a high level, the algorithm alternates between two steps each episode.
+First, it uses weighted ridge regression to update an estimate of the unknown linear parameter associated with the exogenous distribution.
+This produces an ellipsoidal confidence set based on a self-normalized Bernstein inequality.
+Second, using this confidence set, the algorithm performs an optimistic dynamic programming step.
+It solves the Bellman equations with an upper-confidence bonus to obtain optimistic $Q$-values and selects the greedy policy.
+Executing this procedure over episodes yields the regret guarantees stated in \cref{thm:linear_mixture_mdp_low_rank}.
+See \cref{app:linear_mixture_algorithms} for a full algorithm description.

 Our main result is to show that an algorithm that exploits the SVD of the information matrix can achieve regret that scales with the rank $r$, as opposed to the ambient exogenous dimension $d$.